aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 **CO-4, SO-6, B.L.-3, Marks: [1*2]**

 **Steps:**
-1. Create a new 3D project named "ARVRTest_SetB_Q1a".
+1. Create a new 3D project named "ARVRTest_SetB_Q1a" in Unity Hub.
-2. Add a Plane named "Ground", Scale (10, 1, 10).
+2. In the Hierarchy, right-click > 3D Object > Plane, name it "Ground", set Scale to (10, 1, 10), and add a Box Collider.
-3. Add a Cube named "Player", Position (0, 0.5, 0), add Rigidbody and Box Collider.
+3. Right-click > 3D Object > Cube, name it "Player", set Position to (0, 0.5, 0), and add a Rigidbody and Box Collider.
-4. Create a script named "PlayerSideMovement".
-5. Attach "PlayerSideMovement" to Player.
+4. In the Project window, create a "Scripts" folder, right-click > Create > C# Script, name it "PlayerSideMovement".
+5. Open "PlayerSideMovement.cs", replace its content with the code below, and save.
+6. Drag the "PlayerSideMovement" script onto the "Player" GameObject.
+7. In the Inspector, add the "Player" tag to the "Player" GameObject if missing.
-6. Test with A/D for movement, ESC to stop/quit.
+8. Press Play, test A/D keys for left/right movement, and ESC to stop in Editor or quit in build.
-7. Build via File > Build Settings.
+9. Build via File > Build Settings > Add Open Scenes > Build.

 **Code:**
 ```csharp